IJG-DR/Election_Analysis/README.md

 We have been provided with the tabulated election results in a comma delimited text file (csv file).
 The data is included in the file *election_results.csv*.

-Using Python, we created code to read the data, sift through the data to capture the information of interest for the electoral commission.
-This was achieved using if conditionals, for loops, lists and libraries to hold the data, and calls to files to open the data and write the results to a text file with the results.
+Using Python, we created code to read the data-file and sift through the data to capture the information of interest for the electoral commission.
+This was achieved using *if* conditionals, *for* loops, *lists* and *dictionaries* to hold the data, and calls to files to open the data and write the results to a text file with the results.
 The code and working files were uploaded to a GitHub repository for easy access by the electoral commission.
 The audit results are contained in the file *election_results.txt* located in the *Analysis* folder of the GitHub repository.

 ## Election Audit Results